THIS IS NATIONAL WAKE is a kaleidoscopic trip into the world of a multiracial band

 that risked everything, in apartheid-era South Africa, to wake up a nation.

 In 1979, Johannesburg was a city divided.
 Apartheid kept its black and white citizens separate and unequal.
 But in the city’s underground clubs, three young South Africans dared to rebel.
-This unlikely trio of rockers — Gary and Punka Khoza, black brothers from Soweto, and Ivan Kadey, a Jewish guitarist from Johannesburg — formed a revolutionary band, called National Wake, that broke every law of apartheid to imagine a new way to live.
+This unlikely trio of rockers — two black brothers from Soweto, and a Jewish guitarist from Johannesburg — formed a revolutionary band that broke every law of apartheid to imagine a new way to live.

-United by a love of rock and a hatred of racism, National Wake’s talented members came from vastly different backgrounds, but learning to love and trust one another, the three conceived of the band as a way to dance on old South Africa's grave and awaken a new nation.
-The music that is born of their union permeates this film, and immerses viewers in their utopian rock-n-roll world.
+United by a love of rock and a hatred of racism, National Wake’s talented founders came from vastly different backgrounds, but by learning to love and trust one another, they conceived of National Wake as a way to dance on old South Africa's grave and awaken a new nation.
+Their rollicking music permeates the film, and immerses viewers in their rock-n-roll utopia.